How Can We Help You?

 Closed Christmas Day

-Last grounds entry is 15 minutes prior to closing
+Last Church/grounds entry is 15 minutes prior to closing

-Last Church and Collections Center entry is 30 minutes prior to closing
+Last Collections Center entry is 1 hour prior to closing

 Stay Cool and Comfortable